Cyprus court rules 'gang rape' Briton guilty of lying

 The woman has said she recanted her accusation under duress from police during persistent questioning without a lawyer present.
 Prosecutors and the court dismissed that claim.

+One defense witness, Marios Matsakis, a forensic pathologist who formerly worked for the state, said the woman’s injuries were consistent with rape.
+Prosecutors say she fabricated the allegation, angry at being filmed during sex.

+The incident was reported as having occurred in the coastal resort of Ayia Napa, some 5 miles (8 km) from Paralimni and popular with young people.

-Reporting by Michele Kambas, editing by Louise Heavens
+Reporting by Michele Kambas, editing by Louise Heavens, William Maclean